Princewill-99/New-Zealand-motor-thefts/README.md

 ## Recommendations
 - Security measures should be tightened more in areas with high population and denstiy.
-- Increased surveillanced and security measures, esppecially on Mondays, Tuesdays and Fridays.
+- Increased surveillance and security measures, especially on Mondays, Tuesdays and Fridays.
-- Stationwagons along with other frequentlystolen vehicle types should be equipped with theft prevention measures such as stronger windows, tougher and stronger lock systems and alarm systems.
+- Stationwagons along with other frequently stolen vehicle types should be equipped with theft prevention measures such as stronger windows, tougher and stronger lock systems and alarm systems.